miseminger/GoogleSheetsSpellbook/README.md

 # GoogleSheetsSpellbook

 This repo is for storing practice with the Google API Python Client.
-The current use case is for managing the mints sheet for GENEPIO, but may branch out into other applications in the future.
+The current use case is for managing the mints sheet for [GENEPIO](https://github.com/genepio/genepio), but may branch out into other applications in the future.

 **Getting Started:**
 * The app is called ```mints-tracker``` and is part of the project ```ontology-mints-tracker```.
 * It is available to external users--but for the moment only external users who I have granted permission to as the app is under Testing status and has not been verified by Google yet.
 (Add new users as needed under the Audience tab.)
-* The scope is "https://www.googleapis.com/auth/spreadsheets", which can read and write all files in Google Sheets.
+* The scope is https://www.googleapis.com/auth/spreadsheets, which can read and write all files in Google Sheets.

 **Madeline's Process Notes:**
 * Follow the directions at: https://developers.google.com/workspace/sheets/api/quickstart/python.